Ninja4Panda/My-Website/README.md

 - [ ] Implement spectator
 - Players that already died should be able to see what is going on

+- [ ] Dead players operation

-- [x] Implement doctor logic *12/09/2020*
+- [x] Implement nurse logic *12/09/2020*
-- Doctor finds out the potenially dead person in game.votes when he still has a revive potion
+- Nurse finds out the potenially dead person in game.votes when he still has a revive potion

 ### Known bugs
 - Roomid & uid can be number sometimes which makes holes array